ShubhamYadav-07/CodSoft/README.md

-# CodSoft Java Development Internship
+# CodSoft Java Internship
-Welcome to the CodSoft Java Development Internship repository!
+Welcome to the CodSoft Java Internship repository!
 This repository documents my progress and assignments during my internship journey.
 Here, I'll be working on a set of tasks to enhance my skills and knowledge in Java development.

 # Tasks Overview

 # Task 1: Number Guessing Game
    * Generate random numbers, prompt user guesses, and provide feedback.